iHuer/Personal-MediaWiki-JS/README.md

 # Personal MediaWiki JS

-There are some JS code for iHuer's MediaWiki website.
+There are some JS code for MediaWiki websites.

 These code are made up of Chinese and English, But all the information is in Chinese.